pairshaped/curlingio-docs/docs/club-management/leagues.md

 If you are not planning to use these features within Curling I/O, we recommend you leave this unchecked to avoid confusion.

+### Publish Team Contact Information

+If you are using Curling I/O's team assembly, and are entering contact information for your teams, then you can choose whether or not to show this information to members.
+This only works if you are also publishing the schedules and results.

+Note: A member is a logged in user who has purchased something from your club (through Curling I/O) in the current season.
+Users who aren't logged in or have not made a purchase in the current season will never see team contact information.

 ### Allow Spares

 Curling I/O has a sparing feature where curlers can check off which leagues and competitions they are available to spare for.